mawrkus/lab-filter-bar-ui/README.md

 Choosing "Crew" then the "IN" operator:

 - sends a `selectItem` event with type = "multiple-value"
-- transitions from `chooseOperator` → `loadValueSuggestions`
+- transitions from `chooseOperator` → `displayValueSuggestions`
 - sends a `startInput` event (!)
-- 💥 which triggers an invalid transition `loadValueSuggestions` → `undefined`
+- 💥 which triggers an invalid transition `displayValueSuggestions` → `undefined`
 - (...then a bit later) sends a `valueSuggestionsLoaded` event
 - (...then a bit later) everything is all good